sdbedi/Hashnode-source-from-github-template/aboutme.md

 ---
-title: The Journey Continues
+title: About Me
-subtitle: Or, welcome to my corner of the web.
+subtitle: The Journey Continues
 slug: the-journey-continues
 tags: General Programming, Software Engineering, webdev, Career
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1535648192079/H1daWiBvQ.png
 domain: sheelbedi.com
 ---

-This is a continuation/soft reboot of my earlier [personal site](http://www.sheelbedi.com.s3-website.us-east-2.amazonaws.com/) and [blog](sheelbedi.medium.com), and a place to share my thoughts.
+This site is a continuation/soft reboot of my earlier [personal site](http://www.sheelbedi.com.s3-website.us-east-2.amazonaws.com/) and [blog](sheelbedi.medium.com), and a place to share my thoughts.
+I already have an ["About"](https://sheelbedi.com/about) page, but I thought I'd provide a little more backstory here.

 Software is a second career for me.
 I grew up alongside the Internet, and so I've always had an interest in tech, and particularly the web.
 However, beyond a few courses here and there, that interest never translated to any serious professional or academic commitment.
 Instead, I found my academic passion lay with modern literature, and I dreamed of making a difference.
 And so I majored in English, and went on to law school, with the full intention of a prestigious career fighting the good fight.